ALRW/dotfiles/README.md

 Current base system setup.
 Feel free to take and use whatever is useful.

-To install rake is required
+To install, rake is required

 ```
 gem install rake